Skip to content

 Stakeholder interviews, on-site observation, journey mapping.
 Get out of the office and into the merchant’s shop, the member’s club, the user’s couch.

 For Clip I flew to Mexico City and ran merchant + consumer workshops.
 For Sam’s I sat with a researcher in a Concord club.
 For Twine we audited 15 retirement calculators on the market.
-The format changes — the discipline of seeing the user in their context doesn’t.
+AI helps synthesize notes and transcripts afterward — the discipline of seeing the user in their context doesn’t change.

 Synthesis